-Buffalo’s legacy as a transportation and industrial powerhouse arose from our impressive waterfront at the confluence of Lake Erie, the Niagara River and the Erie Canal.
+A destination where locals and tourists gather for concerts, festivals, craft beer and fun on the water (even when it’s ice).Buffalo’s legacy as a transportation and industrial powerhouse arose from our impressive waterfront at the confluence of Lake Erie, the Niagara River and the Erie Canal.
 No visit to the Queen City would be complete without a trip to our newly-reinvigorated dockside attractions.

 Canalside is the jewel in our waterfront crown.
-The result of over $300 million in new development, Canalside hosts over 1,000 annual events.
+The result of over $500 million in new development, Canalside hosts over 1,000 annual events.
 Every summer, outdoor yoga, children’s activities, maker markets, concerts and countless other events take place along the district’s Central Wharf.

 Our waterfront is also home to America’s largest inland Naval park, the Buffalo & Erie County Naval & Military Park.
 The Erie Basin Marina features an observation tower with breathtaking views of Buffalo and Canada.
 The historic 1833 Buffalo Lighthouse anchors the Outer Harbor and its miles of bike trails and lakefront parks.
 If you like fishing, plenty of charter boats are available to lead you to some of the very best bass, salmon and trout fishing in North America.
-Rent a kayak or waterbike and explore the Buffalo River and City Ship Canal or take a Buffalo River History Tour or hop aboard the the Spirit of Buffalo or Buffalo Harbor Cruises to see it all!
+Rent a kayak or waterbike and explore the Buffalo River and City Ship Canal or take a Buffalo River History Tour or hop aboard the Spirit of Buffalo or Buffalo Harbor Cruises to see it all!